realworldocaml/book/en/sexprs.md

 One could imagine making some of these parameters optional; in particular, by default, we might want the web server to bind to port 80, and to listen as localhost.
-The sexp-syntax allows this as follows.
+The sexp-syntax allows this as follows, by setting the default value of `addr` to `"localhost"`.

 ```frag
 ((typ ocamltop)(name sexpr/sexp_default.topscript)(part 1))